Vertexvis/vertex-web-sdk/packages/viewer/src/components/scene-tree/readme.md

 ### `isolateItem(row: RowArg) => Promise<void>`

-Performs an API call that will either show only the item associated to the given row or row index and fit the camera to the item's bounding box.
+Performs an API call that will show only the item associated to the given row or row index and fit the camera to the item's bounding box.

 #### Returns